 - 1. To ensure that the marine sealant will adhere properly, sand the area around the hole in the hull, inside and outside.
 On the transducer, sand all the surfaces that will contact the hull.
 Sand the lip of the transducer (Figure 2).
 Do not sand the face.
 Remove all dust using a tack cloth.
 Do not use alcohol on the transducer. - 2.
-Apply marine sealant to the following surfaces to seal the hull and hold the transducer firmly in place (Figure 3). - Cable side of the transducer-Apply the amount of marine sealant determined by dry fitting the transducer in the cavity, plus an additional 3mm (1/8"). - Apply 6mm (1/4") of marine sealant to the transducer surfaces that will contact the cavity, including the lip. - Apply 6mm (1/4") of marine sealant to the cable fittings, being sure the marine sealant extends 6mm (1/4") outside of the cavity and into the hull. - Apply 3mm (1/8") of marine sealant to the side of the faceplate that will contact the hull and the transducer's lip. - Apply 3mm (1/8") of marine sealant to the fasteners that will hold the faceplate to the hull. - 3.
-From outside the hull, thread the transducer cables through the appropriate holes in the mounting cavity.
-Push the transducer into the mounting cavity and seat it firmly within the recess.
-The transducer's face must be flush with the outside of the hull for good performance.
-If necessary, apply additional marine sealant to the cable side of the transducer. - 4.
-When the boat is underway, especially at high speeds, water will enter any gaps between the transducer and the hull and push against the transducer with considerable force.
+Apply marine sealant to the following surfaces to seal the hull and hold the transducer firmly in place (Figure 3). - Cable side of the transducer-Apply the amount of marine sealant determined by dry fitting the transducer in the cavity, plus an additional 3mm (1/8"). - Apply 6mm (1/4") of marine sealant to the transducer surfaces that will contact the cavity, including the lip. - Apply 6mm (1/4") of marine sealant to the cable fittings, When the boat is placed in the water, immediately check around being sure the marine sealant extends 6mm (1/4") outside of the transducer for leaks.
+Note that very small leaks may not be the cavity and into the hull. readily observed.
+Do not leave the boat in the water for more than • Apply 3mm (1/8") of marine sealant to the side of the 3 hours before checking it again.
+If a leak is observed, repeat the faceplate that will contact the hull and the transducer's lip. installation procedure immediately.

+- Apply 3mm (1/8") of marine sealant to the fasteners that will hold the faceplate to the hull. - 3.
+From outside the hull, thread the transducer cables through the Anti-fouling Coating appropriate holes in the mounting cavity.
+Push the transducer Surfaces exposed to salt water must be covered with an antiinto the mounting cavity and seat it firmly within the recess.
+The fouling coating.
+Use a water-based anti-fouling coating made for transducer's face must be flush with the outside of the hull for transducers only.
+Never use ketone based anti-fouling paint. since good performance.
+If necessary, apply additional marine sealant ketones can attack many plastics possibly damaging the to the cable side of the transducer. transducer.
+Brush on anti-fouling coating every 6 months or at the 4.
+When the boat is underway, especially at high speeds, water beginning of each boating season. - will enter any gaps between the transducer and the hull and push against the transducer with considerable force.
 From outside the hull, fill any gaps between the transducer and the cavity with marine sealant. - 5.
 Fasten the faceplate to the hull. - 6.
 Remove the excess sealant on the outside of the hull to ensure smooth water flow under the transducer.